top of page

 Load increases must follow readiness — not impulse.

-Without structural foundation, intensification becomes unstable.
+Without a structural foundation, intensification becomes unstable.

 Progression after 40 is not slower.